akanbi/jetpack-sample/README.md

 # jetpack-sample
-Project for using components by Android Jetpack
+Project for study and using components of Android Jetpack

 # Jetpack
   - Room